 These are the knobs on a guitar body, usually close to the pickups.
 Wiring configurations can vary (sometimes individual pickups will have separate controls, sometimes not, for example), but put simply, volume knobs control the level of signal coming from the pickups, and tone controls adjust how bright that signal is.

 So there we are – a whistle-stop tour of the parts of a guitar.
-For a full range of guitars, see our website here.
+You can also view a full range of guitars on our website.